vestrel00/contacts-android/docs/other/get-set-clear-contact-raw-contact-options.md

 ## FAQs

-### Can contacts be inserted with options
+### Can contacts be inserted with options?

-> Related issues; #120

-You cannot get/set/update options for Contacts/RawContacts that have not yet been inserted in the Contacts Provider database.
+No, you cannot get/set/update options for Contacts/RawContacts that have not yet been inserted in the Contacts Provider database.
 In other words, only Contacts/RawContacts retrieved via query or result APIs can use the extension functions in `contacts.core.util.ContactOptions.kt` and `contacts.core.util.RawContactOptions.kt`.

+> ℹ️ Issue [#120](https://github.com/vestrel00/contacts-android/issues/120) will change the answer
+> to "yes".
+THe underlying mechanism will not change but the outward public facing API will change.
+> Internally, the insert operation will insert a new row in the Contacts/RawContacts table and then
+> attempt to set the options immediately after.

 To insert a new contact "with options", you should insert the contact first.
 Then, if the insert succeeds, proceed to set the options.

-> For more info about insert, read [Insert contacts](./../basics/insert-contacts.md).
+> ℹ️ For more info about insert, read [Insert contacts](./../basics/insert-contacts.md).